f5aaff/practice/notes/src/Ghidra.md

  - RAX is a "long" size register, sized at 64 bits. *qword ptr* denotes a pointer to a string's address in memory.
 In this case, the pointer is to stdout.
 Due to the change from 32-bit to 64-bit, rax is actually an extension of eax, which is an extension of ax- it's 16-bit predecessor.
 They are all the same register, so this is the same as writing to EAX.
  - This above line, and the MOV function below it, denote the start of the next function, fwrite.

+ -the value '0x19' corresponds to the length of the string used in fwrite. the pointer previously mentioned, is from the function itself, as it writes to stdout.
+The values used in the logic for fwrite are moved into the needed registries, then an external call to fwrite is made, calling to it's thunk function to be executed.

+### fio1()

+-